signalfx/terraform-signalfx-slx/README.md

 # TODO

 * Write some accompanying content
-* Get it on the public repo
 * Generate detectors
 * Template vars?
-* Add watermarks
 * Chart<>Detector Linking
 * Team stuff
 * Get more opinionated on dashboards, like don't mixin but use groups-per-service
-* Use a dashboard-group per service, put red here, have other things use the id to add?
 * Deploys
 * More IA (service dashboards, etc)
 * MOAR?